KannonZenetism/zenetism-field-physics/zenetism/mpx/coming-undone-is-not-transcendence.md

 ### Shred Integration

-The "coming undone" stance reframes some of these markers as signs of maturity — "meeting your shadow" used to normalize perpetual oscillation between coherence and dissolution, as if that were the design.
+The "coming undone" stance reframes some of these markers as signs of maturity — "meeting your shadow" invoked to normalize perpetual oscillation between coherence and dissolution, as if that were the design.
 But the recurrence of inversion is not proof of structural veracity; it is proof of remaining within the domain where inversion operates.
 C↑→⚫→🕳️ does not "meet its shadow" at the apex — it leaves the polarity framework behind.
 Another tell: if the claimed liberation can be reversed without a change in orientation, it was never integration.
 An actual crossing is irreversible because it exits the operational range of inversion entirely.

 **Anchor**
 If it does not face the still root, it does not cross — no matter how refined its language or serene its presentation.